 Las Vegas flight prices are surprisingly low for a number of reasons.
 For one, it’s a major base for Southwest Airlines, and as a massively popular budget airline, other carriers are forced to compete with their prices.

 In all seriousness, Las Vegas is a fabulous destination, whether it’s for a weekend getaway or something longer.
-If you are looking to explore further, make this your starting point to drive to Bryce Canyon or the Grand Canyon for the trip of a lifetime.
+If you want to explore further, make this your starting point to drive to Bryce Canyon or the Grand Canyon for the trip of a lifetime.
 Check flight prices on Kayak to Las Vegas to get the best deal.

 See Related: Best Day Trips from Las Vegas Worth Exploring